vanhoefm/fragattacks/research/README.md

 - The python `requirements.txt` file now references a patched Scapy version to work around an [incompatibility](https://github.com/secdev/scapy/commit/46fa40fde4049ad7770481f8806c59640df24059) with Python 3.9.

+- Fixed the `ping-frag-sep` test.
+Previously it behaved like `ping-frag-sep --pn-per-qos`.
+Note that this test is not used to detect vulnerabilities but only to better understand implementations.

 **Version 1.2 (15 November 2020)**: